 Next Nexus (2016): Software

-The next Nexus will come with the next version of Android, that's no a secret.
+The next Nexus will come with the next version of Android, which has recently been named as Android Nougat.
 The Nexus is used as the launch platform for this new version of Android before it is rolled out to other devices.

-However, we know a lot about Android N already, thanks to the early public beta previews that it's been going through.
-Android N sticks mostly to the material design of Marshmallow, but bubbles up more information in things like settings, so requires less digging for information.
+We know a lot about Android Nougat already, thanks to the early public beta previews that it's been going through.
+Android Nougat sticks mostly to the material design of Marshmallow, but bubbles up more information in things like settings, so requires less digging for information.

 Next Nexus (2016): Conclusion